georgewallace/storage-dotnet-perf-scale-app/README.md

 6. Re-build the application by running `dotnet build`.
 7. Re-run the application by running `dotnet run`

-When done with the sample, remember to delete the VM to ensure you do not continue to get charged for the VM.
+When done with the sample, remember to delete the VM and resource group to ensure you do not continue to get charged.